-The below table shows the pricing model for between 1 to 26 users, (the most common option) but Vonage provides scalable solutions for 1-1,000 users.
+The below table shows the pricing model for 20 users, but Vonage provides scalable solutions for 1-1,000+ users.

 The biggest downside to Vonage is that what many would consider standard features are available only as paid add-ons.
 Additionally, it’s quite difficult to find transparent pricing information for these add-on features.

 - Call Recording: $49.99 for 500 hours per month (company-wide) or $4.99/month per extension for 15 hours of recording (Per extension)

 - Call Monitoring: $49.99 per month